tip-org/tools-paper/paper.md

 ## Monomorphisation

 Often, the natural way to express functional programs is by using polymorphism.
-As an example, the problems in the benchmark suite define functions like list map and concatenation polymorphically, even if they are only used at a few types.
+In the example above, map is defined polymorphically even if it is used only once in the program.
-To make problems look natural and not like an encoding, we support rank 1 polymorphism in our tools
-(all definitions can quantify over type variables, but only at the top level).
+We want problems to look natural and not encoded, so rank 1 polymorphism is supported in our tools, meaning that all definitions can quantify over type variables, but only at the top level.
 However, many provers do not support polymorphism.
 Though there has been work on supporting polymorphism natively in FO provers and SMT solvers, in particular Alt-Ergo [@BobotAltErgo], and also